12 Key Factors to Know When Living in Dallas, Texas

 You’re off to a great start in learning about Dallas.
 Please share this article with any friends or family who might find it useful.
 Best of luck!

 HOMEiA is a city guide site where visitors can find detailed information about communities of interest.
-HOMEiA’s City Guides, created in partnership with local writers, are curated lists of the best, safest, and most affordable places to live.
-The guides feature the HOMEiA Score, a proprietary index that rates communities on such factors as housing costs, education and employment.
+HOMEiA’s City Guides, created in partnership with local writers and editors, are curated lists of the best, safest, and most affordable places to live.
+The guides feature the HOMEiA Score, a proprietary index that rates communities on such factors as housing costs, education, employment, etc.

 HOMEiA.com aims to be the premier site for people planning to relocate, providing them with insightful content and connecting them with skilled real estate professionals.